 In July 1951, President Truman and his new military commanders started peace talks at Panmunjom.
 Still, the fighting continued along the 38th parallel as negotiations stalled.
 Both sides were willing to accept a ceasefire that maintained the 38th parallel boundary, but they could not agree on whether prisoners of war should be forcibly “repatriated.”
 (The Chinese and the North Koreans said yes; the United States said no.) Finally, after more than two years of negotiations, the adversaries signed an armistice on July 27, 1953.
 The agreement allowed the POWs to stay where they liked; drew a new boundary near the 38th parallel that gave South Korea an extra 1,500 square miles of territory; and created a 2-mile-wide “demilitarized zone” that still exists today.

 The Korean War was relatively short but exceptionally bloody.
 Nearly 5 million people died.
 More than half of these–about 10 percent of Korea’s prewar population–were civilians.
-(This rate of civilian casualties was higher than World War II’s and Vietnam’s.)
+(This rate of civilian casualties was higher than World War II’s and the Vietnam War’s.)
 Almost 40,000 Americans died in action in Korea, and more than 100,000 were wounded.
+Today, they are remembered at the Korean War Veterans Memorial near the Lincoln Memorial on the National Mall in Washington, D.C., a series of 19 steel statues of servicemen.